mykyttem/User-Management-API/README.md

 ## Notes

-The entrypoint.sh script is used to check for and apply any pending database migrations before starting the Flask app.
+The `entrypoint.sh` script is used to check for and apply any pending database migrations before starting the Flask app.

-Ensure that you have the correct database configuration in your .env file.
+Ensure that you have the correct database configuration in your `.env` file.

+### Potential Issue with Line Endings (CRLF) on Windows

+If you are running this project on Windows, you may encounter issues with the `entrypoint.sh` script due to Windows-style line endings (`\r\n`, known as CRLF).
+This can cause errors like: